Kernelko/LabGenius/task/description.md

-### Task explained

-This is a classification task: train a model based on results, predict some values.

-things to do :
+### Brief explanation of the steps I took to complete this task

+My approach in steps:

-1) read the data
+1)I have read the data into pandas dataframe to easily access the columns I need.
-readed into pandas, cause it's easiest way to do it we have two columns, protein sequence and score it gets

-2) prepare the data
-feature selection
-sequence part is string, it's hard to do anything with it (it can be nlp, but it's not possible here since learning grammars for that would take ages) so we have to map letters to numbers so it's possible to sklearn do soemthing with it.
-It's not a perfect solution since letters actually mean something, maybe i will group it somehow later

-lets try with acidic, basic, polar, non-polar
+2) I extracted the features of the sequences : at first I tried to map letters to numbers, but it makes no sense cause these letters are amino acids in proteins and we can use it to get more information from sequence.
+My approach is to count how many of each amino acid type are in a given sequence.
+I groupped them into 5 groups: aliphatic, aromatic, acidic, basic and other (the ones that don't belong to any group).

 Aliphatic - alanine,glycine, isoleucine, leucine, proline, valine Aromatic - phenylalanine  , tryptophan  , tyrosine
 Acidic - aspartic acid  , glutamic acid
 Basic - arginine  , histidine  , lysine

-3) split data into test and train
+I have written a function that returns an array of how many amino acids of each group are in the given sequence and used it in training the model.

+3)Splitting data
-to evaluate the quality of the model we have to check how it works when we know the scores.
+To evaluate the quality of the model we have to check how it works when we know the scores.
-That is why I split the dataset into test and train
+That is why I split the dataset into test and train groups and check how well the model classified on test set.
-I am doing cross validation - this way I will repeat training on different splits of my dataset

-3) choose the model
+3) Choosing the model

-Here I chosed support vector machine but it could be any other model

-4) learn the model

-5) evaluate  model

-6) predict unknown values
+Here I chosed SVC but I did not have enough time to think of it more, there are many options here.

+6) Model evaluation
+Checking the accuracy to find out how well the model predicts

+7) Predicting unknown values.